paxsonsa/website/README.md

       - If using a subdomain -> select 'Begin CNAME setup' button
       - Copy the 'Target'
       - Login to your website's host dashboard and find your website's DNS settings
-        - For Cloudflare: Go to the Cloudflare dashboard, select 'Websites', select the custom domain you want to use, then go to 'DNS' in the left menu
+        - For Cloudflare: Go to the Cloudflare dashboard, select 'Websites', select the custom domain you want to use, then go to 'DNS' in the left sidebar
         - Select 'Add Record'
         - Type: CNAME
         - Name: @